EternityForest/iot_devices/docs/iot_devices/device.md

             Options starting with temp. are reserved for device specific things that should not actually be saved.
             Options endning with __ are used to add additional fields with special meaning.
 Don't use these!

-            Blank options must be considered the same as nonexistent options.

             All your device-specific options should begin with device.